 - Better Homes and Garden Floating Frame 8″ x 8″ Walmart 2.
 Basics Wall Frames by Studio Decor Michael’s 3.
 12″ x 12″ Black Frame Kit Target 4.
 2 Pack Gray Fundamentals Shadow Boxes Michael’s 5.
 Gallery Frame, Black Lacquer West Elm 6.
 8″ x 8″ Double Matted Gray Frame Target 7.
 Brushed Silver 8″ x 10″ Frame Crate and Barrel

-The Best Large Square Wall Frame
+Large Square Wall Frames We Used

 Most of the frames I had found were just too small.
 There was one more for me to consider and it is relatively inexpensive compared to other frames.